ohrphea/CFPs-cal/README.md

-# CFPs-scrap
+# CFPs-cal
-A Calls For Papers (CFP) scraper from WikiCFP
+A Calls For Papers (CFP) icalendar from WikiCFP